Julia Aglionby

-Julia Catherine Weir Aglionby, FRGS, FRSA (born 4 October 1969) is a British economist, land agent, and politician.
+Julia Catherine Weir Aglionby, FRGS, FRSA (born 4 October 1969) is a British agricultural economist, land agent, and politician.

 Having studied at Somerville College, Oxford and University College, London, Aglionby worked as an environmental economist (1993–1995) and land agent (1997–2013).
 She was a member of the board of Natural England between 2014 and 2019.
-She has been Executive Director of the Foundation for Common Land since 2012 and Professor of Practice at the University of Cumbria since 2019.
-She contested Carlisle for the Liberal Democrats in the 2019 General Election.
+She has been Executive Director of the Foundation for Common Land since 2012 and Professor in Practice at the University of Cumbria since 2019.
+She is also a trustee of an organic pasture for life Care Farm - Susan’s Farm CIO.

 Early life and education

 Aglionby was born on 4 October 1969 in London, England.
 She was educated at St Paul's Girls' School, a private school in London.
 She studied pure and applied biology at Somerville College, Oxford, graduating with a Bachelor of Arts (BA) degree: as per tradition, her BA was promoted to a Master of Arts (MA Oxon) degree.
 She then studied environment and natural resource economics at University College London, graduating with a Master of Science (MSc) degree.
 Later, she undertook research in law at the Newcastle University, graduating with a Doctor of Philosophy (PhD) degree in 2014.
 Her doctoral thesis was titled "The governance of commons in national parks: plurality and purpose".